thedinosaur1/Christopher_Bluestamp_Portfolio/index.md

   // Now that everything is ready, start reading the PulseSensor signal. if (!pulseSensor.begin()) {
-    /*
-       PulseSensor initialization failed,
-       likely because our Arduino platform interrupts
-       aren't supported yet.

-       If your Sketch hangs here, try changing USE_PS_INTERRUPT to false.
-    */
     for(;;) {
       // Flash the led to show things didn't work. digitalWrite(PULSE_BLINK, LOW);